jerolba/jfleet/README.md

 You can always find the latest published version in the [MvnRepository searcher](https://mvnrepository.com/artifact/org.jfleet/jfleet).

-As JFleed uses basic `javax.persistence` annotations, if you don't have any JPA implementation as a dependency in your project, you must add the Javax Persistence API dependency:
+Because JFleed uses basic `javax.persistence` annotations, if you don't have any JPA implementation as a dependency in your project, you must add the Javax Persistence API dependency:

 ```xml
 <dependency>